 Here are different versions of cannoli for you to try, check out this video to know:

-These waffle-like pizzelle look so beautiful that they could be considered as some kind of ornament.
-However, to get that gorgeous appearance, you’ll need a specialized pizzelle iron, which is pretty similar to a waffle pan but with snowflake patterns.
+These waffle-like pizzelles look so beautiful that they could be considered as some kind of ornament.
+However, to get that gorgeous appearance, you’ll need a specialized and high-quality pizzelle maker, which is pretty similar to a waffle pan but with snowflake patterns.

 While pizzelle are tasty on their own, Italians often take two pizzelle pieces and make a cream sandwich with them.
 Some even roll them up to use as cannoli shells or make them into bowls for fruits and ice creams.